carbonteq/ct-dev-portal/src/content/docs/BestPractices/Backend/stack_tooling.md

 ---
-title: Real Estate Analytic Application
+title: Stack/Tooling
-description: Learn more about the project I’m working on.
+description: This section represents the tooling and libraries we are using (denoted by ⭐) and planning to use (✨) in the future.
 ---

 # Stack/Tooling

 This section represents the tooling and libraries we are using (denoted by ⭐) and planning to use (✨) in the future.